ONSdigital/dp-identity-api/scripts/utils/migration_scripts/cognito_cleardown/README.md

 ### Purpose

 These processes are to be used to make an existing cognito userpool back to a clean state.
-If using an awsb environment you need to aws `sso login --profile <environment aws profile name>`
+If using an awsb environment you need to...
+`aws sso login --profile <environment aws profile name>`
 To view and amend execution permissions
 `ls –l [file_name]`
 `chmod +x filename`